ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.6.0/reference/tezos.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Tezos.never n` is never meant to be executed, as the type
+The call `never n` is never meant to be executed, as the type
     `never` is inhabited, but to instruct the typechecker that a branch in the control flow, for example, in a pattern matching, is dead.